Nadia Petrova: 2008: Wimbledon quarterfinal, multiple titles

 At Wimbledon, Petrova was 21st seed and was on track after wins over Olga Govortsova and Mara Santangelo.
 Petrova then pulled off an excellent win over the in-form teenager and 16th seed Victoria Azarenka in the third round.
-In the fourth round, she faced unseeded Alla Kudryavtseva who just came off a win over third seed Maria Sharapova; Petrova won to reach her second quarterfinal at Wimbledon, and her seventh at Grand Slam level.
+In the fourth round, she faced unseeded Alla Kudryavtseva who just came off a win over third seed Maria Sharapova; Petrova won to reach her second quarterfinal at Wimbledon, and her seventh at major level.
 This was also the first time that Petrova had reached a Grand Slam quarterfinal since the 2006 Australian Open.
 She lost a tough two and a half hour marathon match against the fifth seed Elena Dementieva, 1–6, 7–6, 3–6.
 Petrova rallied from 6–1, 5–2 down and saved match points throughout the second set, but eventually lost the match in the third set.
 Her ranking improved to world No. 17 after the tournament.

 Bouncing back from a first-round defeat at Stanford to Dominika Cibulková, Petrova reached the quarterfinals at Los Angeles, defeating fifth seed Zvonareva en route, before losing to Janković, 5–7, 4–6.
 At Montreal, she again suffered a surprise defeat by Cibulková in the third round, this time losing 6–7, 2–6.

 Nadia then played in Cincinnati, as she did not gain entry into the Beijing Olympics because she was not in the top-four ranked Russian players at the time.
 After easy wins over Galina Voskoboeva, Julie Ditty, and Lilia Osterloh, Petrova once again found herself up against Maria Kirilenko for a place in the final.
 This time though, Petrova was victorious, coming back from a set down to win, 1–6, 6–2, 6–1.
 Petrova then thrashed Nathalie Dechy, 6–2, 6–1, in the final to win her first singles title of the year, the eighth of her career, and her first since February 2007.
 She also won the doubles title in Cincinnati, partnering with Kirilenko, beating Hsieh Su-wei and Yaroslava Shvedova in the final in a third-set tiebreak.
 This marked Petrova's 13th career doubles title and her first in two years.